Chapter 13: On those Healthy Hills Near Panama

 Actually, Fitch was a prolific writer and his papers remain in several libraries from New York City to Washington.
 In a 1794 letter to Thornton, Fitch referred him to "my manuscripts" that he wanted Thornton to revise.
 He used Thornton and other directors only to improve his prose.
 However, in a 1791 letter, as Fitch prepared to go to France, a fellow director described to Thornton how he wrote the contract for the agent in France and couldn't resist taunting Thornton: "You still condemn the French scheme."
 Thornton' did not write the papers for the French patent.

-In that 1821 letter to Jefferson, Thornton bragged for help so that he could emerge from "the back ground," and be sent on an important mission to support the revolution in Columbia which then embraced most of northern South America.
+In that 1821 letter to Jefferson, Thornton bragged for help so that he could emerge from "the back ground," and be sent on an important mission to support the revolution in Gran Columbia which embraced most of northern South America.
 Not surprisingly, he explained that this was not a sudden enthusiasm: "while I was a Student at the University of Edinburgh, also in London & Paris, I was anxious to see the commencement of the Revolution of the South Americans, for I thought them under the most miserable & despotic Government."
-There is no evidence that he was even interested in the American revolution at that tit time.
+There is no evidence that he was even interested in the American revolution at that time.
 As late as 1802, his focus on Latin America was tied to his mission to free the slaves.
 He half wrote an essay urging the purchase of Puerto Rico so it could be the new home for freed American slaves.
 On the witness stand in 1807 at the treason trial of Aaron Burr, an American general testified that Thornton asked him to raise an army for Francisco Miranda who aimed to capture Caracas.
 But the catalyst for his complete change of focus was likely the heady moment in late August 1814 when he thought he controlled the capital and even gave orders to British sergeants.

-Then while Americans were trying to convince themselves that they had won the war, in April 1815, Thornton published "Outlines of a Constitution for United North and South Columbia."
+In April 1815, while Americans were trying to convince themselves that they had won the war, Thornton published "Outlines of a Constitution for United North and South Columbia."
 He divided the Western Hemisphere into 13 commonwealths and in a manner that would force the United States to give up the Louisiana Purchase.
 He had the hemisphere's capital, called the City of America, "on those healthy hills, that intersect the Isthmus at, or near Panama, where a canal may be made from sea to sea, by locks."
 About town that was raised to a hemispheric congress “sitting on the top of Mount Chimborazo, twenty thousand feet above the level of the Sea.”
 Of course, the premise of his idea was that Spanish colonies would declare their independence from the Spanish crown.
 Why his constitution would embolden revolutionaries is puzzling.
 All he advised in that regard was "if the South Columbians will their freedom they are free!"

 The administration might have tolerated and even taken advantage of Thornton's serving the rebels.
 As he put it to Jefferson in 1821, he "rendered them, as a friend, every Service in my power, & all the great revolutionary Characters of South America have considered my House, as a place of friendly Consultation."
-But he also began writing a series of articles first with the name South Columbian and then just Columbian.
+But he also began writing a series of articles first under the name South Columbian and then just Columbian.
 In June 1817, a freebooter named MacGregor enjoyed Thornton's hospitality and unveiled his plan to take Amelia Island off the coast of Florida with a force of 1500 men.
 Then from that base, he planned to take all of Florida.
 He would then sell it to the US government for $1.5 million.
 The Monroe administration was negotiating with Spain to buy it for $2 million.
 Thornton introduced MacGregor to Rush and also sent him to see Bagot, the British minister.
+In a January 7 letter in the National Intelligencer, "A Columbian" revealed MacGregor's plan, his meeting with Bagot, and that a member of Monroe's cabinet supported MacGregor.
+The purpose of the article was to ridicule the Monroe administration for not closing a deal to buy Florida.

 Monroe and Bagot were incensed.
-Bagot told Adams about his chilly reception of MacGregor and his amazement that Thornton sent him.
-Then Adams got Thornton to reveal Attorney General Richard Rush as the cabinet member, and he asked Thornton for "the substance of his Conversations with M’Gregor, and with Mr Rush."
-That the latter sucumb to MacGregor's wiles was unbelievable.
+Bagot told Secretary of State Adams about his chilly reception of MacGregor and his amazement that Thornton sent him.
+Then Adams got Thornton to reveal former Attorney General Richard Rush as the cabinet member, and he asked Thornton for "the substance of his Conversations with M’Gregor, and with Mr Rush."
+That the latter succumbed to MacGregor's wiles was unbelievable.
 Adams challenged Thornton's recollection of his conversation with Rush.
 Thornton replied that "he was sure his statement was perfectly correct; for after drawing it up, he had shewn it to his Clerk Elliot, and asked him, if it was not exactly conformable to what he had told Elliott at the time; of what Mr Rush had said— That Elliott fully confirmed it; and if necessary was ready to attest to it upon Oath."
 As for Bagot's version of events, Thornton called him a liar because “he did not advise M’Gregor to go and see Bagot to talk with him about Florida, but as a Scotchman, because his family estates had lately been restored to him— And he had a great distrust of M’Gregor, as soon as he had heard he had talked with Bagot about the Florida project."

 Of course, it was Thornton promotion of MacGregor months after he met him that stunned the administration.
 As for Rush's supporting the scheme, Thornton ever relied on his clerks to be ready to attest.
 He had used that ploy against Latrobe and would again in 1819 when the National Intelligencer announced that an Army board approved the breech loading rifle of John Hancock Hall.
 The next day, the editor announced that the rifle was actually invented by Dr. Thornton.
 Hall retorted that while he had drawings and a working gun, Thornton had lost his drawings and relied on his clerks to attest that they had once seen them.